decidim/decidim/docs/advanced/components.md

-# Components
+# Modules

-Components are the core contract between external modules and the core.
-They're used to define pieces of functionality that are pluggable to participatory processes and can be enabled or disabled by the administrator.
+Modules are the core contract between external modules and the core.
+They're used to define pieces of functionality that are pluggable to participatory spaces and can be enabled or disabled by the administrator.

+Modules can contain functionalities from different levels, from participatory spaces to components.

-## How do I create a new component?
+## How do I create a new module?

-Components are just gems with one or more Rails engines included in it.
+Modules are just gems with one or more Rails engines included in it.
 You can use as an example [decidim-pages](https://github.com/decidim/decidim/tree/master/decidim-pages).

 Check out the `lib/decidim/pages` folder: It includes several files, the most important of which is `component.rb`.